 Let’s face it, grocery shopping can be pretty intimidating!
-All of the brands, products, variations, types, and nutrition labels can often leave the shopper overwhelmed and confused.
-Oh no!
+All of the brands, products, variations, types, and nutrition labels can often leave us the shoppers overwhelmed and confused.

 What should you buy?